BSSeeker/BSseeker2/README.md

 A: Yes, alignment is a time-costing work, expecially the sequencing depth is increasing.
 An efficient way for aligning is : first cut the original sequence file into multiple small pieces; and then align them parallely; afterward, merge all the BAM files into a single one before running "bs-seeker2_call-methylation.py".

+(2) read in BAM/SAM
+Q: Is the read sequence in BAM/SAM file is same with my original one?
+A: NO. They are different for a lot of reasons.

+    - For rrbs, some reads are short because trimming of adapter
+    - For read mapping on Crick (-) strand, the reads are in fact the antisense version of the original sequence, opposite both in nucleotides and direction

 Contact Information
 ============